Hosting a summer BBQ this weekend? We have you covered. You need the menu, shopping list, decor, and drinks to make it memorable!

 6. Good Food for Good People

-The best summer BBQs are the ones where your guests go back for seconds and ask for recipes.
+The best summer BBQs are where your guests return for seconds and ask for recipes.
 I’ve got you covered!
 You can check out this full menu of summer bbq recipes.
 It includes a complete shopping list.
-The full menu includes Cheeseburgers, grilled corn, potato wedges and Rolo chocolate chip cookies for dessert.
+The full menu includes Cheeseburgers, grilled corn, potato wedges, and Rolo chocolate chip cookies for dessert.
 Get the full menu and shopping list below.
-Just add your name and email and we will send it straight to your inbox!
+Just add your name and email, and we will send it straight to your inbox!